dkormalev/cefal/README.md

 ### Observations on benchmark results
  * Immutable `map()` is on par with `std::transform`
- * Mutable `map()` for ints is on par, but for move-efficient types it is A LOT faster than `std::transform` (numbers in table above are not a mistake)
+ * For vector-like (vector, list, deque) containers mutable `map()` for ints is on par, but for move-efficient types it is A LOT faster than `std::transform` (numbers in table above are not a typo)
- * There is no mutable `std::transform` for set-like containers, but mutable `map()` for ints is roughly the same as immutable versions of both cefal and std
+ * There is no mutable "single call" `std::transform` for set-like or associative containers, but mutable `map()` for all inner types is much faster than immutable versions of both cefal and std
- * Mutable `map()` for set-like containers of move-efficient types is much faster than immutable cefal or std performance
  * For maps - performance is similar as for set-like containers.
 There is one extra interesting point - `std::transform` for `std::map` of Expensive as key works slower than for case when Expensive is value.
 It doesn't happen for `cefal::map()` and not reproducible on `std::unordered_map` or on any filter/erase_if operations.
  * `filter()` is worse than `std::erase_if` for mutable lists of both ints and Expensive and for vectors of Expensive in case when almost whole container is accepted
  * `filter()` is on par with `std::erase_if` in case of immutable vector of small types and in case of all other mutable containers not mentioned above
  * For immutable containers except vector `filter()` is either on par or better than `std::erase_if`.
 Less elements are accepted - bigger the gap for in favor of `filter()` (up to 10x in case of 10% elements accepted)
- * Benchmarks for mapping to another inner type also exist in source codes (not added here for brevity).
-For immutable containers they show pretty much the same results (i.e. almost equal between cefal and std).
-Mutable cefal benchmarks for move-effective types though shows 1.5x-2x better performance on all containers except unordered_set.
+ * Benchmarks for mapping to another inner type also exist in source code (not added here for brevity).
+   * For immutable containers they show pretty much the same results (i.e. almost equal between cefal and std).
+   * For mutable containers of ints it is also on the same level.
+   * Mutable cefal benchmarks for move-effective types though shows better performance than immutable cefal/std on all containers except unordered_set (where it is on par).

 As a general conclusion: there are for sure few cases where cefal shows itself worse than direct usage of std algorithm (not tremendously though), but there are also a lot of cases where cefal works faster by 1-2 orders of magnitude (especially in case of move-efficient types) and in remaining cases it is on par with std.